-The Q Center is a student-driven community space and advocacy network that centers the queer and trans experience at the UW.
+The Q Center is a community space and advocacy network that centers the queer and trans experience at the UW.
 A physical space that supports student groups, the Q Center also runs regular programs such as the weekly Gender Discussion Group, a library of queer books and resources to check out, and Safer Zone training.
-The Q Center also hosts annual events, including the Welcome Luncheon, Qolors, and the Lavender Graduation.
+The Q Center also hosts annual events, including the Welcome Luncheon, Lavish, and the Lavender Graduation.

 Location: HUB 315 (3rd floor of the HUB)